kstenerud/concise-text-encoding/cte-specification.md

  * `2000`
  * `2000.0`

 Map entries are split into key-value pairs using the equals `=` character and optional whitespace.
-Key-value pairs are separated from each other using whitespace.
+Key-value pairs must be separated from each other using whitespace.
 A key without a paired value is invalid.

 An unordered map begins with an opening curly brace `{`, whitespace separated key-value pairs, and finally a closing brace `}`.